 Select your VM, click on the little Camera Symbol in the upper right corner and Create a fresh Snap.
 Give it a descriptive name.

-Part 3: Preparing Ubuntu Server 16.04 LTS for the FOG Server installation
+Step 3 – Preparing Ubuntu Server 16.04 LTS for the FOG Server installation

 After you have taken your Snapshot, start-up the machine again and login with your credentials.

-Now we are going to update our system to make sure everything is on the latest patch level.
+Before we can Install FOG Server on Ubuntu Server 16.04 LTS, we are going to update our system to make sure everything is on the latest patch level.

 sudo apt-get update sudo apt-get dist-upgrade -y